iron-software/IronPdf.Examples/how-to/blazor-tutorial/README.md

     </div>
 </div>

-## Incorporating IronPDF in Your Blazor Project
+## Add IronPDF to Your Blazor Server Project

-Once your project is set up, install the [IronPDF library](https://www.nuget.org/packages/IronPdf) directly within your Blazor project in Visual Studio by adhering to these steps:
+Once your project is set up, proceed with these steps to integrate the [IronPDF library from NuGet](https://www.nuget.org/packages/IronPdf):

-1. Right-click `References` in the Solution Explorer, then select `Manage NuGet Packages`.
+1. In Visual Studio, open the Solution Explorer, right-click on `References`, and select `Manage NuGet Packages`.
-2. In the NuGet package manager, search for `IronPdf`.
+2. Use the Browse tab, search for `IronPdf`.
-3. Choose the most current version of IronPdf, ensure your project is checked, and proceed with the installation.
+3. Choose the most recent version of IronPdf, select your project’s checkbox, and click install.

-Alternatively, you can install it using the following command in the Package Manager Console:
+Alternatively, you can use the Package Manager Console command:

 ```shell
 Install-Package IronPdf
 ```

-## Add a New Razor Component
+## Create a New Razor Component

-After integrating IronPDF, create a new Razor Component titled "IronPdfComponent":
+After installing IronPDF, create a new Razor Component named "IronPdfComponent":

 <div class="content-img-align-center">
     <div class="center-image-wrapper">